Classic DP: 0-1 Knapsack Problem

 return dp[N][W]

-Step 3, think about the logic of state transition based on the "choices".
+Step three, think about the logic of state transition based on "choices".

-Simply put, how do we code the "put item i
+Simply put, how are the choices "packing item i

 This requires combining the definition of the dp

-array to see what impact these two choices have on the state:
+array to see how these two choices affect the state:

 dp[i][w]